 - (a) The material facts of the transaction and the director's interest were disclosed or known to the board of directors and the board authorized, approved or ratified the transaction; or - (b) The material facts of the transaction and the director's interest were disclosed or known to the members and they authorized, approved or ratified the transaction.
-A conflict of interest transaction is authorized, approved or ratified, if it receives the affirmative vote of a majority of the directors on the board who have no direct or indirect interest in the transaction.
-If a majority of the directors on the board who have no direct or indirect interest in the transaction vote to authorize, approve or ratify the transaction.
+A conflict of interest transaction is authorized, approved or ratified, if it receives the affirmative vote of a majority of the directors on the board who have no direct or indirect interest in the transaction vote to authorize, approve or ratify the transaction.